-Since re-opening in 2017, The Pond has become a real destination pub for serious beer fans.
+The Pond has become a real destination Brighton pub for serious beer fans.
 An ever-changing line up of the best craft beers around keep things fresh, and their signature Pond Water brew is a popular choice.
 A relaxed vibe and central location mean that this is a very popular venue that is open 7 days a week from 12 till 12.
 When it comes to the food, you will be treated to some glorious street food delicacies.
 The mainstay are currently Baby Bao who have their own cult following in the city.
 Matching craft beers and street foods is a masterstroke and one that is serving The Pond very well.

 Bison Beer have become synonymous with craft beer in Brighton.
 Their bottle shop on East Street in the centre of the city is a favourite haunt for beer heads far and wide.
 The second premise in Hove, also doubles up as a taproom and bar and most recently Bison has teamed up with Humble Plates to open their third venue on North Street.
 All venues showcase craft beer at its best, with some of the reputable breweries in the country available to try.
 Bison also brews their own beer, collaborating with venues around Brighton.

-Tucked away at the foot of the picturesque Devils Dyke this country pub is packed with all the picture postcard charm that you could ask for.
+Tucked away at the foot of the picturesque Devils Dyke this Sussex country pub is packed with all the picture-postcard charm that you could ask for.
 Situated in a rustic cottage style building there is a little more than meets the eye thanks to a bar stocked with a modern selection of ales and craft beers.
-Their annual craft beer festival has given The Shepherd and Dog the reputation as the best country craft beer pub in Sussex.
+Their annual craft beer festival has given The Shepherd and Dog a reputation as the best country craft beer pub in Sussex.
 Popular with locals, dog walkers and pretty much anyone who has stumbled across it, The Shepherd and Dog is a fantastic country pub that is just on Brighton’s doorstep.

 If you are looking for a pub steeped in Brighton history then The Hand in Hand in Kemptown is right up there.
-This small and quirky pub has housed a microbrewery since 1989, and it is believed there has been a pub on this site for the last 150 years.
+This small and quirky Brighton pub has housed a microbrewery since 1989, and it is believed there has been a pub on this site for the last 150 years.
 This was the home of Brighton Bier for some time as well as the Kemptown Brewery which has recently been reborn as the Hand Brew Co.
-This is an excellent little pub which has a great selection of ales, craft beers and ciders that complement the superb atmosphere and décor.
+This is an excellent little pub that has a great selection of ales, craft beers and ciders that complement the superb atmosphere and décor.

 This large Brighton pub is the home of the Laine Brew Co who have recently built a new brewery on the outskirts of the city.
-What this means for the punter is a huge selection of ales and craft beers at you beck and call and plenty of room for you and mates to enjoy them.
+What this means for the punter is a huge selection of ales and craft beers at your beck and call and plenty of room for you and your mates to enjoy them.
 The pub hosts regular events and club nights making for a real party atmosphere with excellent beers to keep the party going.

 This super cool Kemptown bar has been serving up craft beers since they first hit our shores.
 This is the sort of bar that attracts the more interesting members of our community.
 With its dark wood, deep coloured fabrics, heavy curtains and sumptuous downstairs snug you can easily lose a few hours in here.
 With an enviable selection of beers, spirits and cocktails, The Black Dove, is a venue to kick back with mates and enjoy some great drinks and tunes to match.